galprz/brain-tumor-segmentation/README.md

 ## Intro
 This repository contains implementation of the UNet[1], Deep ResUnet[2] Hybrid ResUnet and ONet[3] models.
-We test those models performance with the dice metric on the brain_tumor_dataset (https://figshare.com/articles/brain_tumor_dataset/1512427).
+We tested those models` performance with the dice metric on the brain_tumor_dataset (https://figshare.com/articles/brain_tumor_dataset/1512427).

 ## Setup
 First download the code by git clone this repo: